Writing is meant to be read. And the creation and publishing of posts is at the heart of student expression, sharing, and learning.

 4) The Writing Process: Draft ➔ Review ➔ Publish

 One of the first things we teach our students is the writing process.
-First you have to do your prewriting, then your rough draft, revising, editing, publishing.
+We have our students prewriting and creating rough drafts.
+We encourage peer review and provide our input as students revise and edit.
+Finally we help publish writing and share it with a larger audience.
 It works.
-With Kidblog, students are able to save their work as drafts, send them for review, or publish the post, making the writing process more interactive for your students.
+With Kidblog, students are able to save their work as drafts, send them for review, publish them for peer review, or publish them for a broader audience.

 5) Choosing Your Audience